marcteys/Uduino/Readme.md

     }
 }
 ```
-Note : To retreive the data on Unity without creating any freeze of your application, you need to create a new [delegate](#Why-using-delegates) function.
+Note : To retrieve the data on Unity without creating any freeze of your application, you need to create a new [delegate](#Why-using-delegates) function.

 ### Simple Write (Unity to Arduino)